-This is what you should do:
+This is what you Should do:

 - 1. Complete the exam paper in exam conditions.
 This means you continue working for two hours and make a real determined effort to find your errors before the time is up.

 - 2. Don't use

 - a.
 The mark scheme

 - b.
-Your Survival Kit
+Textbooks

 - c.
-Textbooks

-- d.
 Any other support

 - 3. Mark the paper carefully using the mark scheme.
 Add up the marks and determine the grade.

 - 4. Look at all the marks you lost categorising them as being due to

 - a.
 LU = Lack of understanding (not knowing what to do)

 - b.
 EE = An expensive error (something that seems silly when you realise what you did)

 - 5. Study your mistakes using

 - a.
 The mark scheme

 - b.
-Your Survival kit
+Textbooks

 - c.
-Textbooks

-- d.
 Videos

-- e. etc.
+- d. etc.

 - 6. Wait a day then repeat any question that you lost marks on using the strict timing (number of minutes = number of marks) and looking for your errors before you look at the mark scheme.

 - 7. Repeat steps 3 and 4 over and over again until you are confident that if any of those questions are in your real exam, you will be able to do them quickly and accurately.